kjolley/BIGSdb_documentation/data_export/contig_export.rst

 Press submit.

 A table will be produced with download links.
-Clicking these will produce the contigs in FASTA format.
+Clicking these will produce the contigs in FASTA, EMBL, or Genbank format.

 .. image:: /images/data_export/contig_export4.png

-You can also download all the data in a tar.gz file by clicking the 'Batch download' link.
+You can also download all the data in a tar.gz file by clicking the appropriate 'Batch download' link for the format you want.

 .. image:: /images/data_export/contig_export5.png